backube/volsync/docs/usage/rsync/index.rst

 - lastSyncTime contains the time of the last successful data synchronization.
 - latestImage references the object with the most recent copy of the data.
 If the copyMethod is Snapshot, this will be a VolumeSnapshot object.
-If the copyMethod is None, this will be the PVC that is used as the destination by VolSync.
+If the copyMethod is Direct, this will be the PVC that is used as the destination by VolSync.

 Additional destination options